FutureMarkRwanda/BA_Notes/Networking/Switch_Security_Configuration_Notes.md

 switch1# copy running-config startup-config
 ```

-Scenario: A corporate network configures a switch with SSH for secure remote management, restricts Telnet to specific IPs, and sets a management IP for monitoring.
+A corporate network configures a switch with SSH for secure remote management, restricts Telnet to specific IPs, and sets a management IP for monitoring.

 ---